-Japan’s NDC includes an emissions reduction target of 26% below 2013 levels in 2030 (Government of Japan, 2017), which translates to a 18% reduction from 1990 levels, excluding LULUCF, but including LULUCF credits in the target year.
-The target contains 37 MtCO2e of credits from LULUCF in 2030.
+Japan’s NDC includes an emissions reduction target of 26% below 2013 levels in 2030 (Government of Japan, 2017), which translates to a 18% reduction from 1990 levels, excluding LULUCF in the base year, but including LULUCF credits in the target year.
+The target contains 37 MtCO2e/year of credits from LULUCF in 2030.
 A large share will come from forest management, as was the case for Japan’s pre-2020 targets—this reduces the effectiveness of the target.

-LULUCF is an issue in the NDC, given that Japan intends to use credits obtained through LULUCF accounting to meet its 2030 target.
+Japan intends to use credits obtained through LULUCF accounting to meet its 2030 target.
 According to the NDC, the Japanese government intends to use accounting rules “in line with approaches equivalent to those under the Kyoto Protocol.”
-This means that the activities of forest, cropland/grazing land managements and re-vegetation are projected to generate a credit of roughly 2.6% of total GHG emissions excluding LULUCF in 2013.
+This means that the activities of forest, cropland/grazing land managements and revegetation are projected to generate a credit of roughly 2.6% of total GHG emissions excluding LULUCF in 2013.
 This reduces the effectiveness of the 2030 goal from an 18% reduction below 1990 levels to about 15%, which is reflected in our quantification of the NDC.
 In this context, it should be noted that the Paris Agreement requires the negotiation and adoption of a common approach to methodologies for accounting, and it cannot be assumed that the Kyoto Protocol accounting system will be adopted.

-Japan’s NDC is enshrined in the Plan for Global Warming Countermeasures (MOEJ, 2016b), the establishment of which is obliged by the Global Warming Countermeasure Promotion Act and which was adopted by the Cabinet on 13 May, 2016.
-Japan has ratified the Paris Agreement on 8 November 2016.
+Japan’s NDC is enshrined in the Plan for Global Warming Countermeasures, the establishment of which is obliged by the Global Warming Countermeasure Promotion Act and which was adopted by the Cabinet on 13 May, 2016 (MOEJ, 2016b).
+Japan ratified the Paris Agreement on 8 November 2016.

-On 15 November 2013, Japan announced a new pledge to reduce emissions by 3.8% below 2005 levels by 2020.
-This pledge will result in an emissions level of 1,323 MtCO2e/yr in 2020, equivalent to 4% above 1990 levels when calculated in terms of IPCC AR4 GWPs.
+On 15 November 2013, Japan announced a new pledge to reduce emissions by 3.8% below 2005 levels by 2020 including LULUCF credits.
+This pledge will result in an emissions level of 1,326 MtCO2e/year in 2020, equivalent to 4% above 1990 levels.
 For its original Copenhagen pledge, Japan communicated a target of a 25% emissions reduction below 1990 levels by 2020 (Government of Japan, 2010).
 This target was conditional on the establishment of a fair and effective international framework, in which all major economies participate, and on agreement by those economies to ambitious targets.
 The revised 2020 pledge assumes zero nuclear power in 2020.

-With regard to overseas credits, it has been estimated that about 20 MtCO2e/yr of credits could be used, adding a further 1.6% to the allowed domestic emission (Kuramochi, 2014).
-However, due to the current status of the Clean Development Mechanism (CDM) as well as the development status of the JCM, it is uncertain if such an amount of credits would realistically be acquired.
-We therefore did not consider the impact of overseas credits in the 2020 pledge quantification.
+With regard to overseas credits, it has been estimated that about 20 MtCO2e/year of credits could be used, adding a further 1.6% to the allowed domestic emission (Kuramochi, 2014).
+It is, however, unlikely that Japan will use any overseas credits for 2020 as it is expected to significantly overachieve the 2020 pledge.

-We estimate that LULUCF accounting in the form of forest management leads to a credit of 38 MtCO2e in 2020 (Government of Japan, 2015), equivalent to around 3% of 1990 industrial emissions.
-As proposed by the Government of Japan these credits will lead to an allowed emissions level under the revised pledge of 1,361 MtCO2e/yr in 2020, or around 7% above 1990 levels.
+We estimate that LULUCF accounting in the form of forest management leads, revegetation and agricultural soil sinks to a credit of 47 MtCO2e in 2020 (Government of Japan, 2019a) equivalent to around 3.7% of 1990 emissions excluding LULUCF.
+As proposed by the Government of Japan these credits will lead to an allowed emissions level under the revised pledge of 1,373 MtCO2e/year in 2020, or around 8% above 1990 levels.
 The use of overseas credits can also further increase the total allowed domestic emission levels under the pledge.
 This pledge has not yet been enshrined in domestic legislation (Kuramochi, 2014).